 “It’s a really affordable way for small businesses to support their employee wellbeing,” says Szalay.
 “We pay an annual fee and it’s a great investment.”

 SEIVA also holds regular one-on-one wellbeing meetings with employees.

 “These are not about the work but about the person,” says Szalay.
-“We also send a text message to employees each week with a few questions about engagement so that we can use that feedback to improve anything if required.
-It gives us an extra layer of insight into how people are feeling.”
+“We also send wellbeing pulses to employees each week with a few questions about how they are feeling about work and their personal lives, so that we can use that feedback to improve anything if required.
+It gives us an extra layer of insight into how people are doing."

 - Foster trust and transparency

-People view job security is a high priority, especially during times of uncertainty.
+People view job security as a high priority, especially during times of uncertainty.
 Szalay says fostering an environment of trust and transparency can help to promote a sense of security.

 “We ensure we have a safe environment for everybody to contribute to.
-We want everyone to speak on how to improve things, says Szalay.
+We want everyone to speak up so we can continually improve, learn and grow," says Szalay.